InfoSecInnovations/concierge/README.md

 ### Quick install (Recommended)

 `cd concierge` go into the cloned project directory.

+You should not create a virtual environment as the script below will handle it for you.

 `python install_dev.py` to launch the installer (same steps as the user installer).